Where to volunteer in OKC this holiday season - MetroFamily Magazine

 405-364-1420

-Through the Holiday Wishes program, the Center for Children and Families provides the hundreds of children they serve with gifts and families in need with important essentials this holiday season.
+Through the Holiday Wishes program, the Center for Children and Families provides hundreds of children they serve with gifts and families in need with important essentials this holiday season.
 Your family can adopt a child’s wish list and shop for gifts, donate gift cards that will be used to purchase kids’ clothing or conduct a drive for toys, books, gift cards and cold-weather essentials that will help bring joy to those having difficulties this holiday season.

-This article was updated by Erin Page and Emiley Bainbridge to include updated information for the 2024 holiday season.
+This article was updated by Erin Page and Emiley Bainbridge to include updated information for the 2025 holiday season.
 Find a full list of places to volunteer at metrofamilymagazine.com/family-volunteer-opportunities.

 more stories